jwasham/hearthstone-cl/tests/lib/googletest/docs/V1_7_FAQ.md

 [warning](V1_7_Primer.md#important-note-for-visual-c-users) on
 the Google Test Primer page?

-## I want to use Google Test with Visual Studio but don't know where to start. ##
+## I want to use Google Test with Visual Studio but don't know where to Start. ##
 Many people are in your position and one of the posted his solution to our mailing list.
 Here is his link: http://hassanjamilahmad.blogspot.com/2009/07/gtest-starters-help.html.